viebel/blog.klipse.tech/_posts/2019-05-20-type-inference-in-clojurescript.md

 ---

+After watching this [excellent talk by Mike Fikes](https://www.youtube.com/watch?v=tPnCtXrwvIw) about Type Inference in Clojurescript, I couldn't resist the urge to share with the community what I have learned about this fascinating topic.

 The Clojurescript compiler has been granted the capability to infer types since [version 1.10.516](% post_url 2019-02-03-clojuscript-1.10.516 %).
 The benefits for us, the cljs devs, are both at compile time and at run time:

 1. At compile time, our Clojurescript code is type checked automatically